Exact Answer: Till 100,000 years.

 Betelgeuse already spent all the hydrogen as fuel in its core and has now moved on to the new element Helium, which fuses into carbon.
 Presently, the core of Betelgeuse is now considerably smaller than when it had been fusing hydrogen.
 The more it contracted and the tremendous rise in temperature led to the star to heat up and it began fusing helium.
 The outer layers, with this increased radiation pressure, expanded and cooled tremendously.

-Also Read: How Long Has Pelosi Been In Office (And Why)?
+Also Read: How Long Do Veneers Last (And Why)?

 Its brightness has dropped, raising concerns because of the star being out-listed from the top 10 brightest stars list.
 Not only is the dimming considered a suspect to the possible supernova expected but also very improbable.
 Otherwise, considering big stars, sometimes due to the large convective cells in the outer layer, gas clouds might form.
 The gas clouds might be the reason behind this dimming.